Gabriel Massan, Continuity Flaws: Rumors of a Leak, 2023-2024. Courtesy Gabriel Massan; co-produced by TONO and Serpentine Arts Technologies

 ABOUT

-The festival will include the newest chapter of Gabriel Massan: Continuity Flaws: Rumors of a Leak, an innovative digital artwork co-commissioned by TONO Festival and Serpentine Arts Technologies, that connects with Third World: The Bottom Dimension, Massan’s ongoing project commissioned and produced by Serpentine Arts Technologies, Powered by Tezos; the Mexican premiere of video installations by Ali Cherri and Emilija Škarnulytė; a new dance commission by Nicolás Poggi; the Mexican premiere of a performance by Joshua Serafin; a new music performance by Tania Ximena; a music performance by Emilija Škarnulytė and Ezeta, amongst other activities.
+The festival included the newest chapter of Gabriel Massan: Continuity Flaws: Rumors of a Leak, an innovative digital artwork co-commissioned by TONO Festival and Serpentine Arts Technologies, that connects with Third World: The Bottom Dimension, Massan’s ongoing project commissioned and produced by Serpentine Arts Technologies, Powered by Tezos; the Mexican premiere of video installations by Ali Cherri and Emilija Škarnulytė; a new dance commission by Nicolás Poggi; the Mexican premiere of a performance by Joshua Serafin; a new music performance by Tania Ximena; a music performance by Emilija Škarnulytė and Ezeta, amongst other activities.

 ARTIST